 Unconventional productivity hack #1 – Make it achievable

 The upside of my ever-growing to-do list is that I never get bored and I can talk about pretty much anything.
-It has also taught me the art (or rather pain) of perseverance and believing in yourself when no-one else does.
+It has also taught me the art (or rather a pain) of perseverance and believing in yourself when no-one else does.
 Most importantly, it taught me an important lesson in productivity.

 Hypothesis 1: The more achievable a task or project, the higher productivity

 Sounds obvious, right?
-So obvious in fact that I feel hesitant to explicitly mention it.
+So obvious in the fact that I feel hesitant to explicitly mention it.
 Maybe because everyone else seems to get this lesson looking at most people’s yearly resolutions compared to mine.

 Yet, thinking back to all the large projects (and even smaller ones) I’ve been involved in, none of them started off with these criteria being met.